 What is a Term Sheet?
+(2021 Update)

 What can I include in a term sheet?

-You can include just about anything relating to the agreement in a term sheet, and usually includes any vital proposal points.
+You can include just about anything relating to the agreement in a term sheet.
+This usually includes any vital proposal points.
 While term sheets are usually not as detailed or complex, any proposed terms that you want to be in the final agreement should be included with enough certainty that both parties understand exactly how the final contract will be read.
 This essentially acts as your proposal, paving the way for further negotiations, or if the other party finds your terms reasonable, a signed promise that it will be reflected in the final agreement.

-Certainly!
+Certainly.
 Apart from the benefits discussed above, term sheets are widely used in the commercial landscape due to their flexibility and conceptual nature, allowing the parties to reflect project-specific considerations.
 From Uber Technologies Inc. (yes, that Uber) offering term sheets to investors in 2015 to sell $1 billion to $1.2 billion in convertible bonds, to IndiGo signing a term sheet for the purchase of 250 Airbus airplanes, term sheets are a prominent commercial fixture.
 If it is good enough for them, it is for you!

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.